WordPress staging site

 Step 1: Create a subdomain through cPanel

 First, you’ll need to create a subdomain to actually house your staging site.
-Go to cPanel and find the Subdomains option.
-Your cPanel might be styled differently, but the actual options should be the same:
+Go to cPanel and find the Domains option.
+Your cPanel might be styled differently, and other hosting dashboards may use different labels for the same tools:

 Step 2: Create an FTP account for your new subdomain